Which Scatterplot Shows the Weakest Negative Linear Correlation?

 Because the reference line is constant, you’re comparing all the other plots against the same visual benchmark.
 The plot whose points look most “loose” around the reference line is the one with the weakest negative correlation.

-9. take advantage of colour and transparency
+9. apply colour and transparency

 If you’re working with dense data, over‑plotting can mask the true pattern.
 Two simple visual tricks can make the weakest correlation pop out: